lukenovak/cs3500-software-dev-sp21/Snarl/Planning/plan.md

 In terms of development, we have a number of milestones to achieve.
 Each milestone will have a "playable" demo prototype, showcasing the features added at that development step.

-1. Map Generation and basic player movement
+1. Room Generation and basic player movement
-    - the Player character can spawn and move around within a map
+    - the Player character can spawn and move around within a Room
 2. Complete Dungeons with keys
-    - The Player can navigate around
+    - The Player can navigate around, finding the key, and exiting the level

-    Part 2 describes how you should proceed about implementing these pieces.
-You will propose milestones for the project.
-Keep in mind that you wish to have “demo” software soon so that a potential client can admire fully working prototypes.
+3. Basic enemies in the dungeon
+    - Enemies can spawn and move
+4. Other Game Elements
+    - TBD

 >The text of both Parts 1 and 2 (i.e. not the sequence diagram) must be in plan.md.